Bit Manipulation: A Powerful Tool for Efficient Programming

 SQL

-Why case 2 required?
+Why is case 2 required?

-Case 2 is required for some programming languages like Python
+Case 2 is required for some programming languages, like Python

 • Python integers are arbitrary precision (they grow as big as needed).